Electrium

-The company is under the ownership of Siemens AG UK.
+History

+The company has its origins in George H. Scholes Ltd. which was founded in 1897 by George Hamer Scholes to manufacture electrical accessories and fuse boxes.
+It was re-organised into two businesses (i) Wylex and (ii) Appleby in 1988.
+Wylex Limited was acquired by Hanson Trust in 1994 and changed its name to Electrium Sales Limited in April 2001.
+After Hanson Trust decided to focus on building materials, it was the subject of a management buyout financed by Lloyds TSB Development Capital in December 2003.
+It was then bought by Siemens in January 2006.

 Brand names

 Siemens

 After the takeover of Electrium Sales Ltd by Siemens AG in 2005, Electrium began to manufacture and distribute Siemens branded circuit protection and electrical equipment.

 Crabtree

 J. A. Crabtree & Co was founded in 1919 by John Ashworth Crabtree.

 The company became one of Britain's leading manufacturers of electrical accessories, low voltage switchgear and motor control gear.
 In 1972, the company was acquired by the British Ever Ready Electrical Company, which was itself acquired by Hanson Trust in 1981.
 For many years the company was based at the Lincoln Works in Walsall, Staffordshire, which was closed in 1997.
+The business was acquired by Electrium in 2006.

 Volex

-Ward & Goldstone Ltd. was founded in 1892 by James Henry Ward and Meyer Hart Goldstone.
+Ward & Goldstone Ltd., later known as Volex plc, was founded in 1892 by James Henry Ward and Meyer Hart Goldstone.
+That company's Volex Accessories business, involving switches and sockets for the building trade, was acquired by Wylex in 1991.

-The company's Volex Accessories brand is now part of the Electrium Group and manufactures and sells circuit protection and wiring accessories.